 For Cluster Q specific events, you can check out the Events section of our website.
 Every year around November, Cluster Q collaborates with our Admissions Team for a weekend of programming during “Spotlight On: Cluster Q”, which provides insight into LGBTQ+ life at CBS and allows prospective students to hear about the student experience and connect with Cluster Q leadership, members, and the Admissions Office.

 Outside of Cluster Q programming, there are plenty of opportunities for you to visit campus, meet with students, interact with the Admissions team, and see all that CBS has to offer!
 Visit http://www8.gsb.columbia.edu/programs/mba/connect/visit-campus to learn more.

 If you want to visit CBS, check out the above and fill out the form above, and we can try to arrange a class visit, introduce you to other Qs, and answer any of your questions!

 Events for Admitted Students

 To those who have been admitted to CBS, congratulations!
-If you are available, we encourage you to attend a Columbia Connect event – there is Columbia Connect I in Feb 2017 and Columbia Connect II in April 2017.
+If you are available, we encourage you to attend a Columbia Connect event – there is Columbia Connect I in early 2020 and Columbia Connect II in April 2020.
 These Friday-Saturday events offer you a chance to visit campus, meet current students, administrators, faculty, and… your potential future classmates!
 There is also student-led programming, including Cluster Q specific events that will allow you the chance to connect with some of us and your other LGBTQ+ admits!